 ORTHOPAEDICS 3 CFU (MED/33) This part is divided in 4 main areas: evolutionary age skeletal diseases.
 2) Degenerative articular diseases of the adults.
 3) Hand diseases.
 4) traumatology

 PHYSICAL MEDICINE AND REHABILITATION 1 CFU (MED/34)

 The program includes: rehabilitation project, exercise therapy, physical therapy, orthesis and limb prosthesis

 ORTHOPAEDICS: Oral lessons FOR 30 HOURS.
 PRACTICAL TRAINING FOR 25 HOURS.

 PHYSICAL MEDICINE AND REHABILITATION.
 ORAL LESSONS FOR 10 HOURS.

-The entire course will include both frontal lectures presented thought PowerPoint presentations and clinical practice though the attendance of clinical ward, day hospital, ER of the orthopedic unit.
+The entire course will include both frontal lectures presented thought PowerPoint presentations and clinical practice though the attendance of clinical ward, day hospital, clinic and ER of the orthopedic unit.
 The frontal lecture may be integrated by innovative teaching routes (active learning) through the analysis and interpretation of clinical cases.
 In agreement with the Manifesto degli Studi for the AA 2020-2021 (pag.12): “teaching will be contemporary held both by frontal lesson and online, delineating a joint teaching that could be held both in university classrooms or through online education activities.
 Each student is required to choose between frontal or distance lessons at the beginning of the semester.
 This will be a binding choice for the entire semester.
 If the number of the students exceeds the maximum classroom seating capacity, determined by the state sanitary regulations to fight the Covid-19 pandemics, the access to the didactic units will be regulated though a rounding system that will be communicated in time to the interested students.